skjerns/AutoSleepScorer/README.md

 # download corresponding hypnogram for comparrison of classification
 tools.download('https://pastebin.com/raw/jbzz16wP', 'sample-psg.hypnogram.csv')
 ```
+Now we can start the Scorer using a list of EEG files.
 Instead of an EEG-filename we can also set advanced options using a `SleepData` object
 ```Python
 # create a SleepData object